-Source: NMFS Southeast Regional Office permit office.
+Source: NMFS SERO permit office.

-Federal for-hire permits are held by those with mailing addresses in a total of 323 communities, located in 22 states (Southeast Regional Office (SERO) permit office, February 13, 2014).
+Federal for-hire permits are held by those with mailing addresses in a total of 323 communities, located in 22 states (SERO permit office, February 13, 2014).
 The communities with the most federal for-hire permits are provided in Table 3.5.1.5.
 Figure 3.5.1.1 shows the spatial distribution of federal for-hire permits around the Gulf.
-A pattern of abundance for for-hire permits is evident, with large clusters of permitted vessels in Florida communities along the Panhandle, in the greater Tampa Bay area, in the Naples-Fort Meyers-Marco Island area, and in the Florida Keys; in Alabama (Orange Beach, Mobile, and Gulf
+A pattern of abundance for for-hire permits is evident, with large clusters of permitted vessels in Florida communities along the Panhandle, in the greater Tampa Bay area, in the Naples-Fort Meyers-Marco Island area, and in the Florida Keys; in Alabama (Orange Beach, Mobile, and Gulf Shores); in Texas (Port Aransas, including historical captain permits, in descending order.

-Shores); in Texas (Port Aransas, Galveston, Freeport, Corpus Christi, and Houston); and in Mississippi (Biloxi, Ocean Springs, and Gulfport).
+Galveston, Freeport, Corpus Christi, and Houston); and in Mississippi (Biloxi, Ocean Springs, and Gulfport).